 Got broadband on the brain?
 If not, you should!
 Here’s why…

-sprig by Posted in Broadband, Grants
+by Alie McInerney Posted in Broadband, Grants

 Buzz continues to build for next week’s Border to Border Broadband Conference.
 With Senator Matt Schmit’s Listening Tour wrapping, rural Minnesotans have broadband on the brain.